Pharmacists

 Introduction

-Pharmacists are health professionals responsible for the dispensation of prescription and nonprescription medications.
+Pharmacists are health professionals who are responsible for the dispensation of prescription and nonprescription medications.
 They act as consultants to health practitioners and the general public concerning possible adverse drug reactions and interactions, and may also give advice relating to home medical supplies and durable health care equipment.
-The role of the pharmacist has evolved into that of consultant and medicinal expert, because of the expanded duties of pharmacy technicians and the increasing time restrictions placed on health...
+The role of the pharmacist has evolved into that of consultant and medicinal expert, because of the expanded duties of pharmacy technicians and the increasing time restrictions placed o...

 Quick Facts